 [Heading inserted in Gazette 17 Dec 1999 p.
 6211.]

-36. When operated pearl oyster dumps and returned pearl oyster dumps permissible
+36. When dumping of pearl oysters subjected to seeding operations permissible on holding sites

 (1) Subject to subregulation (2), a person shall not dump or attempt to dump, or permit or suffer his or her agent, employee or subordinate to dump or attempt to dump, pearl oysters which have been subjected to pearl seeding operations on a holding site unless —